BTF Level 3 Coach | BTF Level 2 Referee | ASA Level 3 | NOWCA Coach | NSCR Spin Instructor

-Jo appreciates the vital importance of a versatile approach to training, particularly for ageing athletes, and manages to sustain the energy levels of athletes 30 years her junior.
+Jo appreciates the vital importance of a versatile approach to training, particularly for ageing athletes.
 Jo is skilled at encouraging less able or nervous athletes and excels in those situations where individuals require a personal touch.

 Whether breaking performance barriers or discovering self-belief, Jo’s aim is to help athletes to achieve things in triathlon that they would not have thought possible.

 BTF Level 1 Coach / L3 Personal Trainer / Leader in Running (LiRF)

 Ted was an engineer in the RAF until 2010.
 He comes from a running background having completed 23 London marathons.

 Ted turned to triathlon in the late 1980s and has represented GB as an age grouper from 1994 until the present.
 A seasoned competitor Ted has won many medals at World and European Championships at Triathlon and Aquathlon.
 Ted has been proud to compete for Great Britain as an age-group athlete at 10+ World Championships, and is still a highly motivated competitor.